atom-haskell/atom-haskell-docs/content/core-packages/haskell-ghc-mod.md

 ## Configuration

-Only configuration option you will likely need to set is `ghcModPath`.
-It needs to be set to full path to `ghc-mod` executable, if it is not in your PATH.
-For example, if you have `ghc-mod` in `/home/user/.cabal/bin/`, you need to write `/home/user/.cabal/bin/ghc-mod` in `ghcModPath`.
+Only configuration option you will likely need to set is `additionalPathDirectories`.
+It needs to be set to full path to the *directory* containing `ghc-mod` executable, if it is not in your PATH.

+For example, if you have `ghc-mod` in `/home/user/.cabal/bin/`, you need to write `/home/user/.cabal/bin` in `additionalPathDirectories`.
 Note that shell expansions are *not* suported, i.e. you can't use `~` or `$HOME`.

+{{%notice warning%}}
+You really shouldn't touch `ghcModPath` setting, unless you know *precisely* what you're doing.
+If you specify full path there, Atom won't be able to grab ghc-mod from stack or cabal sandbox!
+{{%/notice%}}

-You may also consider adding path to directory containing ghc/ghci executable to `additionalPathDirectories` configuration option.
-It is a comma-separated list of directories that will be added to your search path when invoking ghc-mod.
+You may also consider adding path to directory containing ghc/ghci executable to `additionalPathDirectories`.
+The list is comma-separated.
-For example, if you have `ghc` installed to `/usr/local`, then you would add `/usr/local/bin` to `additionalPathDirectories`.
+For example, if you have `ghc` executable installed to `/usr/local/bin`, then you could extend add `additionalPathDirectories` to be `/home/user/.cabal/bin,/usr/local/bin`.

 ## Keybindings